open-telemetry/opentelemetry-specification/specification/data-messaging.md

 * Physically: some message *broker* (which can be e.g., a single server, or a cluster, or a local process reached via IPC).
 The broker handles the actual routing, delivery, re-delivery, persistence, etc. In some messaging systems the broker may be identical or co-located with (some) message consumers.
 * Logically: some particular message *destination*.

 A destination is usually identified by some name unique within the messaging system instance, which might look like an URL or a simple one-word identifier.
-Two kinds of destinations are are distinguished: *topic*s and *queue*s.
+Two kinds of destinations are distinguished: *topic*s and *queue*s.
 A message that is sent (the send-operation is often called "*publish*" in this context) to a *topic* is broadcasted to all *subscribers* of the topic.
 A message submitted to a queue is processed by a message *consumer* (usually exactly once although some message systems support a more performant at-least-once mode for messages with [idempotent][] processing).